-Elephant Eye is a natural viewing area near wildlife zones.
-Visitors come here to observe elephants in open landscapes.
-The area offers wide visibility.
+Elephant Eye is a natural place to watch animals near wildlife areas.
+People come here to see elephants in the wild.
+The area is easy to see.

 The terrain is open and flat.